jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 WARNING:
 -------------------------------------------------------------------------------
 Running the initialize_instance.py script will:
-- Install and/or update all Python packages required by Makahiki.
+- Install and/or update all pip-installed packages required by Makahiki.
 - Reinitialize the database contents and perform any needed database migrations.
 - Initialize the system with data.
 - Set up static files.

-This script should be run only a single time in production scenarios, because any subsequent configuration modifications will be lost if ubuntu_installer.py is invoked with --initialize_instance again.
-Use the --update_instance option (discussed in Section 1.1.9, below) to update source code without losing subsequent configuration actions.
+This script should be run only a single time in production scenarios, because any subsequent configuration modifications will be lost if initialize_instance is invoked again.

 The script initializes the Makahiki database and populates it with default information and users.